Kota Miyamoto

-Kota Miyamoto (宮本 航汰, Miyamoto Kōta) is a Japanese professional footballer who plays as a defensive midfielder for Shimizu S-Pulse in the J.League.
+Kota Miyamoto (宮本 航汰, Miyamoto Kōta) is a Japanese professional footballer who plays as a defensive midfielder for Ehime FC in the J3 League.

 Career

 Born in Shizuoka, Miyamoto made his professional debut for Shimizu S-Pulse on 20 May 2015 in the J.League Cup against Nagoya Grampus.
 He started the match and played the full match as S-Pulse lost 2–1.
 After the season, Miyamoto signed with J2 League side V-Varen Nagasaki.
 He made his debut for the club on 7 May 2016 in the league against Fagiano Okayama.
 He started the match and played the full match again as V-Varen Nagasaki fell 3–0.